 This feels like a huge gift to me because I used to feel threatened by the needs of groups.
 Now I trust in the flow of the process for each person to get just what they need, and I don’t have to facilitate that connection."

 ~ Journey Participant

 Finally, the 5th weekend, we come together again in Spring.
-Now we bring all of our learning, practices and connection to integrate, celebrate, and look forward together.
+Now, we bring all of our learning, practices and connections to integrate, celebrate, and look forward together.

-In addition to the weekend curriculum, there will be activities to do between sessions to deepen, enliven, and bring continuity to our experience over the seasons.
+In addition to each weekend's curriculum, there will be activities to do between sessions to deepen, enliven, and bring continuity to our experience over the seasons.
 Between sessions, we read a book and practice mindfulness and self-reflection activities, some with journaling.
 We also meet monthly in a ZOOM online group session to check in with one another.

 While this program is not an herbal medicine course per se, most weekends will include teaching and an activity with plants or plant medicine.